research-ag/stable-trie/README.md

 In particular, it does not perform de-fragmentation.
 The space of deleted objects is re-used in place for new objects.

+Deletion is complete in the sense that not only leaves get deleted but also inner nodes which end up forming a linear branch get compressed back into a single node.

 ## Comparison

 We have profiled StableTrieMap against the RBTree from base, the motoko-hashmap from ZhenyaUsenko, and the MotokoStableBTree from sardariuss.